awsdocs/amazon-s3-userguide/doc_source/Welcome.md

 ### Access control lists \(ACLs\)<a name="S3_ACLs"></a>

-As a general rule, we recommend using S3 resource\-based policies \(bucket policies and access point policies\) or IAM policies for access control instead of ACLs\.
-ACLs are an access control mechanism that predates resource\-based policies and IAM\.
-For more information about when you'd use ACLs instead of resource\-based policies or IAM policies, see [Access policy guidelines](access-policy-alternatives-guidelines.md)\.

-You can use ACLs to grant read and write permissions for individual buckets and objects to authorized users\.
+You can use ACLs to grant read and write permissions to authorized users for individual buckets and objects\.
 Each bucket and object has an ACL attached to it as a subresource\.
 The ACL defines which AWS accounts or groups are granted access and the type of access\.
-For more information, see [Access control list \(ACL\) overview](acl-overview.md)\.
+ACLs are an access control mechanism that predates IAM\.
+For more information about ACLs, see [Access control list \(ACL\) overview](acl-overview.md)\.

+By default, when another AWS account uploads an object to your S3 bucket, that account \(the object writer\) owns the object, has access to it, and can grant other users access to it through ACLs\.
+You can use Object Ownership to change this default behavior so that ACLs are disabled and you, as the bucket owner, automatically own every object in your bucket\.
+As a result, access control for your data is based on policies, such as IAM policies, S3 bucket policies, virtual private cloud \(VPC\) endpoint policies, and AWS Organizations service control policies \(SCPs\)\.

+A majority of modern use cases in Amazon S3 no longer require the use of ACLs, and we recommend that you disable ACLs except in unusual circumstances where you need to control access for each object individually\.
+With Object Ownership, you can disable ACLs and rely on policies for access control\.
+When you disable ACLs, you can easily maintain a bucket with objects uploaded by different AWS accounts\.
+You, as the bucket owner, own all the objects in the bucket and can manage access to them using policies\.
+For more information, see [Controlling ownership of objects and disabling ACLs for your bucket](about-object-ownership.md)\.

 ### S3 Access Points<a name="BasicsAccessPoints"></a>